icombs2017/analysisOf3dModels/3D Modeling/README.md

 ### Ian Combs -- <combsi9892@gmail.com>
-### version: May 29, 2021
+### version: April 29, 2021

 ------------------------------------------------------------------------
 This repository contains protocols, scripts, and data associated with the 3D model generation and analysis of fate-tracked *Montastraea cavernosa* colonies within Broward County, FL.
+Found in **Combs IR, Studivan MS, Eckert RJ, Voss JD.
+2021.
+Quantifying the impacts of stony coral tissue loss disease on corals in Southeast Florida through surveys and 3D photogrammetry**

 ------------------------------------------------------------------------
 ### Analysis and walkthroughs accompanying this repository: